 The Oval Solitaire

 The Oval Solitaire is set with four prongs and a beautiful band that can be worn with luxury every day.

 The Round Solitaire

 The Round Solitaire is the quintessential ring for those looking to declare their love.
 Graceful and stylish, this moissanite ring is a focal piece that you’ll be delighted to show off.

 General Benefits of Moissanite

-Comparing the differences of a diamond vs moissanite, you might be unaware of the many advantages that lend itself to moissanite:
+When comparing the differences between a diamond vs moissanite, you might be unaware of the many advantages that lend themselves to moissanite:

 The greatest benefit that moissanite has over any other naturally mined gem is that, since it’s been created in a laboratory, you know that you’re wearing ethical jewelry.